 On a limited basis, the Federal Reserve Bank of Chicago provides speakers on topics including the purposes and functions of the Federal Reserve System, banking issues, and regional and national economic conditions.
-Bank employees can speak to non-profit, professional, business and civic groups of 40 or more.
-Some examples include academic institutions, non-profit organizations and civic or trade associations.
+Bank employees can speak to non-profit professional, business and civic groups of 40 or more.
+Some examples include civic or trade associations.

 How Do I Schedule a Speaker?

 Speaking engagements may be requested by completing the Speakers Bureau Request form.

 This is a free service.
 However, Chicago Fed speakers are provided only for events within the Seventh Federal Reserve District, which includes Iowa and most of Illinois, Indiana, Michigan and Wisconsin.
 If you are outside the Seventh District, please see the link at right to determine which other Federal Reserve District might be able to assist you.

 The Chicago Fed Speakers Bureau evaluates speaker requests according to the forum, subject matter, and the availability of our speakers.
 Please note that there is limited availability of our speakers and they are not available during Federal Reserve blackout periods, which begin the Tuesday preceding a Federal Open Market Committee (FOMC) meeting, until midnight the Thursday following a meeting.
 Following are the FOMC blackout periods in 2014 and 2015:

 |March 11-21||March 10-20|